pbinkley/rcb-manual/sections/01-the-setting-of-the-problem-of-reproducing-research-materials.md

 allocating responsibilities among themselves, will be able to supply the research scholar's needs.
-The Association of Research Libraries was formed in April, 1932, to grapple with this problem, and the American <col 2> Library Association Committee on Bibliography has long been working upon it.[^n1]
+The Association of Research Libraries was formed in April, 1932, to grapple with this problem, and the American {% include columnbreak.html col="2" page="1" %} Library Association Committee on Bibliography has long been working upon it.[^n1]

 [^n1]: See "A Restatement of the A.L.A.
 Plan for the Promotion of Research Library Service by Cooperative Methods," made for the A.L.A. at the request of the Secretary, by the Chairman, November 3, 1930.
 Washington, D.C., 1930.